+German Rouladen melts in your mouth by the time it has simmered in its juices for an hour or two.
+This is a typical Sunday dinner or holiday recipe.
 Rouladen is a traditional German recipe which literally translates to ‘roll ups’.
-It is melt in your mouth by the time it has simmered in its juices for an hour or two.
-This is a typical Sunday dinner or holiday recipe.

 I came to realize a number of years into my marriage into a German heritage family that most of my family holiday entertaining recipes were German.
 I am not particularly sure why except that when you were entertaining my traditional German father-in-law, traditional German cooking was generally a much safer bet!